 In the heralded state-generation model considered here, a residual vacuum component in the output modes is unavoidable.
 This vacuum contribution originates from the intrinsic vacuum dominance of low-gain Gaussian sources and cannot be completely eliminated by a finite number of heralding measurements or photon addition/subtraction operations.
 As a result, even when the heralding conditions are satisfied, the vacuum component inevitably degrades the fidelity of the generated target states.

 To mitigate this effect, we adopt a post-selection strategy that removes vacuum contributions at the level of the encoded output state.
-Following Ref.\,\cite{PhysRevApplied.17.034071}, we assume an ideal on--off quantum nondemolition (QND) measurement applied to the output modes, which discriminates vacuum from non-vacuum events without disturbing the encoded dual-rail subspace.
-If the purpose is solely to verify the generated state, the QND measurement may be replaced by standard threshold detectors in a practical implementation, which are readily available experimentally.
+Following Ref.\,\cite{PhysRevApplied.17.034071}, we assume an ideal on-off quantum nondemolition (QND) measurement on the output modes, which distinguishes vacuum from non-vacuum events without disturbing the encoded dual-rail subspace.
+If the purpose is solely to verify the generated state, this QND measurement may be replaced in practice by standard threshold detectors, which are readily available experimentally.
 We post-select only those events in which each pair of physical modes encoding a dual-rail qubit contains at least one photon.
-Importantly, this procedure does not modify the state-preparation process itself, nor does it introduce additional heralding modes or photon addition/subtraction operations; instead, it operationally restricts the measurement outcomes to the logical subspace of interest.
+Importantly, this procedure does not alter the state-preparation process itself, nor does it introduce additional heralding modes or photon addition/subtraction operations; instead, it restricts the accepted measurement outcomes to the logical subspace of interest.

-In this context, it is useful to distinguish between the raw heralding success probability and the effective probability after post-selection.
-The probability reported throughout this subsection corresponds to the experimentally observable effective success probability, which includes both the heralding probability and the additional non-vacuum post-selection filtering.
-While the latter inevitably reduces the total event rate, it leads to a substantial suppression of vacuum-induced errors and thus significantly enhances the fidelity of the generated states.
+It is useful to distinguish between the raw heralding success probability and the effective probability after post-selection.
+Throughout this subsection, the reported probability refers to the experimentally observable effective success probability, which includes both the heralding probability and the additional non-vacuum post-selection filtering.
+Although this filtering inevitably reduces the total event rate, it substantially suppresses vacuum-induced errors and thus significantly enhances the fidelity of the generated states.

 Fig. ~\ref{fig:trace_nv_1} shows the evolution of the optimized probability and fidelity for a Bell-state target under non-vacuum post-selection.
 The optimization weights are chosen as \(w_1 = 10\), \(w_2 = 1\), and \(\epsilon = 10^{-4}\), which prioritize the suppression of vacuum contributions during the early stages of the optimization.
 We have verified that the qualitative improvement is robust against moderate variations of these parameters.